 026 - 3 Qt Round Casserole (3.0 L) - Lids: 626, 686, 687.

 The last digit of the model number represents the casserole's capacity in quarts multiplied by two.
 Two types of lids were offered: lids numbered 62_ have a single knob on top, and those numbered 68_ are flat-top utility lids with two tab handles.
 Utility lids were designed to be useful as an extra baking dish.
-For the 026, a very deep 687 roaster lid with a capacity of 2¼ quarts also was available.
+For the 026, an extra-deep 687 roaster lid also was available.